lombardero/nyu-devops-concepts/README.md

 # NYU DevOps course documentation

 This repository aims to be the technical support for the tools required for the *DevOps and Agile Methodologies* course at NYU.
-The

 The content of the repository is listed below.

-### Table of Contents
+### Contents:

 #### 0 - Basic concepts
 This part explains some basic CS concepts used on the course, such as Network and Unix basics.